 St. Patrick’s Day is fast approaching!
 This is a wonderful holiday full of cheer and good tidings.
 I love the Irish blessings I see passed around every year on Facebook.
 Here is mine for you:

 Since you are a writer, a poet, a blogger, an artist, a musician, or a dreamer perhaps….here are some pictures of the Blarney Castle for you.
 It is said that if you kiss a certain rock while hanging upside down at the top of the castle…you will be gifted with the finest eloquence the world has ever seen!
 Here’s to you and yours this wondrous St. Paddy’s Day.
-May you have laugh and laughter all the days of your lucky life.
+May you have love and laughter all the days of your lucky life.

 I know I include music quite often in my blog…perhaps too much but I play this song often for my children in the car.
 It reminds me of an old Irish blessing.
 It was played for me on the day I graduated high school.
 This song has a special place in my heart from that day.
 I intend to play it for my son and daughter the day they graduate from high school too some day.
 Listen to it and have a wonderful St. Paddy’s Day!